 The shallow protected waters on the back side of Mustang Island offer pristine marsh habitat filled with birds and wildlife.

 Start in an island canal community and paddle out to uninhabited islands with miles of watery passageways to explore.
 Lots of areas for swimming.

 Explore the fresh water Nueces River near Corpus Christi, launching at Hazel Bazemore Park, an area known for bird watching.

 Paddle through black mangroves along a "Texas Paddling Trail" to reach an historic lighthouse near Port Aransas.

-Watching the sun set over Nueces Bay near North Beach is a peaceful way to end the day.
-See birds, a stone lighthouse and keep an eye out for dolphins.
+Nueces Bay near North Beach is a calmer stretch of open bay.
+See a stone lighthouse, birds and keep an eye out for dolphins.

-Circumnavigate this historic US Navy aircraft carrier, the USS Lexington.
+Circumnavigate this historic USS Lexington aircraft carrie.
 Watch ships sail out of the port and look for dolphins.